 Do you know if you're in or out of your mobile or broadband contract?

-Until now, the onus has been on the customer to know if they're in or out of contract.
+Until now, it's been down to the customer to know if they're in or out of contract.

 And because of that, mobile and broadband providers have been able to get away with overcharging millions of customers who weren’t aware they were eligible to switch to a better deal.